Dolphins win third straight, top Jets 24-17 - WHIZ News

 A week after an impressive win over Baltimore, the Dolphins (4-7) overcame some penalties — and the Jets had some sloppy plays of their own — to get their first three-game winning streak since winning five in a row in the middle of last season.

 With the game tied at 14, Tagovailoa was facing heavy pressure when he got a throw off to Gaskin, who held onto the ball to put the Dolphins ahead 21-14 with 10:15 left despite getting hit by both C.J.
-Mosley and Isaiah Dunn in the end zone.
-Mosley took a helmet-to-helmet hit from Dunn on the play and left to be checked for a head injury.
+Mosley and Elijah Riley in the end zone.
+Mosley took a helmet-to-helmet hit from Riley on the play and left to be checked for a head injury.

 The drive was helped by a roughing the passer penalty on John Franklin-Myers on third down from the 6, when Tagovailoa’s pass to Gaskin fell incomplete.